QCBSRworkshops/QCBSRworkshops.github.io/content/english/about-symposium.md

 ### Learning and Development Award

-Each contributed workshop to the R Symposium will receive a Learning and Development Award (300$ per workshop).
+Each contributed workshop to the R Symposium will receive a Learning and Development Award of 300$ per workshop contributed by one person, or of 400$ per workshop contributed in collaboration with another person.

 ### Submitting your proposal